 To bring even more students into the cafeteria while you’re celebrating Halloween or the fall harvest, you’ll need to be certain that they are aware of the celebration!
 To do this, you’ll need to really market whatever it is you plan to do – leaving some of the elements up to surprise, if you so choose.
 Send home flyers with the students telling of the exciting foods you plan to serve on your celebration day(s).
 Update your social media (or ask your districts’ communications department to update the district’s social media) advertising the celebration and festive menu.
 And be sure to update your menu, whether it is print or digital, to reflect the exciting, festive items you’ll be serving in the cafeteria that day.

 Because all school districts are different when it comes to celebrations, it’s important to seek approval from your administrators before tweaking the decorations and menu to celebrate Halloween or the fall harvest in your child nutrition program.
 Be sure to run all ideas past administration in order to ensure that all celebration plans are agreed upon.
 Once you have received approval for the ideas you have for celebrating, begin discussing with your team how you plan to turn these ideas into action, and how you plan to market and execute your celebration strategies.

 Also remember to cater your decorations and menu choices to your audiences.
 Avoid haunted decorations if you know that you will be serving younger students who might get spooked, and steer clear of paranormal items like Ouija boards.
 If your staff is dressing up, it’s a good idea to avoid wearing masks that disguise your identity, as this could be a security risk in your school.
 You should also avoid decorations or costumes that contain weapons (like swords, guns or scythes) because of a security risk.
-And I think it goes without saying that you shouldn’t decorate with or dress up as a clown, with all the creepy clown sightings America has experienced this year.
+And I think it goes without saying that you shouldn’t decorate with or dress up as a clown, with all the creepy clown sightings America has experienced in recent years.